 Scallion or green onion: You can use either scallions or green onions.
 Korean cuisine does use green onions more often than not, but it was my preference to use scallions.

 Fish sauce: Use aekjeot, Korean fish sauce.
 It is salty, a little sweet and oh so umami!
+You can of course use normal fish sauce too such as we have in our Fish Sauce Lime Vinaigrette or Palm Sugar and Fish Sauce Dressing.

 Step by step instructions for how to make Korean Zucchini Side Dish – Hobak Bokkeum.